 Although these farms are in close proximity to the site, the topography allows significant screen to the reduce the intrusive level.
 The top of the PV arrays may be visible but not obstructive.
 Various landscape elements also provide some screening, thereby lowering the impact.
+(Refers Annexure A, R2).
+Quality of visual experience is already comprimised by the high voltage powerline crossing the Melsetter property in a general south-north direction.

-(Refers Annexure A, R2) The overall visual significance is rated as low.
+The overall visual significance is rated as moderte to low.